tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Now, as per the event description, we have to emit the event when a new copyrighted work is registered or, in other words, when the `copyrightWork` function is called.

-On the last line inside the body of the `copyrightWork` function `emit` the Copyright event passing it the required parameters.
+On the last line inside the body of the `copyrightWork` function `emit` the copyright event, passing it the required parameters.

 ```Solidity
 emit Copyright(id, msg.sender, reference_uri);